iPad Pro 12.9in review

 Aside from the larger battery unit, Apple has revealed some small improvements in the way it powers the screen.
 Apple says the Pro's screen adjusts the refresh rate automatically so that it isn't using unnecessary power when the movement on screen doesn't warrant it - something that no other iOS device is able to do.

-Combined with the Low Power Mode in iOS 9, it appears that Apple is taking battery efficiencies seriously.
+Combined with the Low Power Mode in iOS 9 (now iOS 10), it appears that Apple is taking battery efficiencies seriously.

 iPad Pro review: Specs